GouNakano/SuperpositionAI/README.md

 ## Good points of current SuperpositionAI

-* Even a normal PC (specs lower than a gaming PC) can run at a user-acceptable speed.
+* Even a general PC (specs lower than a gaming PC) can run at a user-acceptable speed.
 By the way, in image analysis software such as Yolo, without N company's graphic board and peripheral library,While it takes several minutes to process one frame, SuperpositionAI can process it in about 1/30 second to 2 seconds.
 This is believed to contribute to the Democratize AI.